 I made a food diary and linked the pain to insoluble fiber.
 Over time, I seemed to have issues with more and more foods.
 Eventually, even liquids were causing pain.

-I think I only had to deal with that for a couple of months until they identified the strictures in my intestine; one long and one short right next to it.
+I think I only had to deal with that for a couple of months until they identified the strictures in my intestine; 1 long and 1 short right next to it.
 That resulted in emergency surgery, and then I had a brief period of feeling well before pouchitis arrived again!

 Wondering if I should I eat something

 I recently wrote a blog around this same topic, why did I eat that?
 In that blog, I discussed my mindset in which I weighed up the pros and cons of certain foods and whether I was going to be at home near the toilet and with access to additional pain medication if needed.
-That's the thing, people with IBD that have issues with certain foods will often find themselves pondering; “should I eat it, or not?”
+That's the thing, people with IBD who have issues with certain foods will often find themselves pondering, "Should I eat it, or not?"